-Reserve Requirement.
-The Common Reserve Account established for the 2012 Bonds and the 2019 Reserve Account established for the 2009B Bonds are separate Reserve Accounts.
-The Reserve Requirement for the Bonds is zero.
-The Bonds are not secured by the 2009 Reserve Account, the Common Reserve Account or any other Reserve Account.
+No Reserve Requirement for Bonds.
+The Common Reserve Account secures payment of the 2012 Bonds and the 2014 Bonds.
+The Bonds and the 2019 Bonds are not secured by the Common Reserve Account or any other Reserve Account.

 RCFC Fund